ray-project/ray/doc/source/dependency-management.rst

 By default, when you download a zip file of your repository, the zip file will already contain a single top-level directory that holds the repository contents, so you can directly upload your ``working_dir`` contents or your ``py_module`` dependency to the GitHub repository.

-Once you have uploaded your ``working_dir`` contents or your ``py_module`` dependency, you need the ``HTTPS`` URL of the repository zip file, so you can specify it in your ``runtime_env`` dictionary.
+Once you have uploaded your ``working_dir`` contents or your ``py_module`` dependency, you need the HTTPS URL of the repository zip file, so you can specify it in your ``runtime_env`` dictionary.

 You have two options to get the HTTPS URL.
-The first option is to use the remote Git provider's "Download Zip" feature, which redirects you to an HTTPS link that zips and downloads your repository.
+The first option is to use the remote Git provider's "Download Zip" feature, which provides an HTTPS link that zips and downloads your repository.
 This is quick, but it is **not recommended** because it only allows you to download a zip file of a repository branch's latest commit.
-To find a GitHub URL, navigate to your repository on `GitHub <github.com>`_, choose a branch, and click on the green "Code" drop down button:
+To find a GitHub URL, navigate to your repository on `GitHub <https://github.com/>`_, choose a branch, and click on the green "Code" drop down button:

 .. figure:: ray_repo.png
    :width: 500px

 This will drop down a menu that provides three options: "Clone" which provides HTTPS/SSH links to clone the repository, "Open with GitHub Desktop", and "Download ZIP."
-Right click on "Download Zip."
+Right-click on "Download Zip."
 This will open a pop-up near your cursor.
 Select "Copy Link Address":

 .. figure:: download_zip_url.png